cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-batchsink.md

 Description
 -----------
-The SolrSearch Batch Sink takes the structured record from the input source and indexes it into the Solr server using the collection and idField specified by the user.
+The Solr search batch sink takes the structured record from the input source and indexes it into the Solr server or SolrCloud using the collection and key field specified by the user.

 The incoming fields from the previous stage in pipelines are mapped to Solr fields.
 Also, user is able to specify the mode of the Solr to connect to.
 For example, Single Node Solr or SolrCloud.

 Use Case
 --------
-SolrSearch Batch Sink is used to write data to the Solr server.
+Solr search batch sink is used to write data to the Solr server or SolrCloud.
 For example, the plugin can be used in conjuction with a stream batch source to parse a file and read its contents in Solr.

 Properties
 ----------